Toy Safety Regulations & Electrical Toys Testing

 Why QIMA for Electrical Toy Testing?

-• Electrical and chemical testing under one roof: QIMA covers both electrical safety and chemical compliance — heavy metals, phthalates, PAH, RoHS — from a single test engagement.
-No splitting your programme between separate electrical and chemical labs.
+• Electrical and chemical testing under one roof: QIMA covers both electrical safety and chemical compliance, including heavy metals, phthalates, PAHs, and RoHS, from a single test engagement.
+This removes the need to split programs between separate electrical and chemical laboratories.

-• Standards expertise across all major toy markets: Lab experts trained in ASTM F963, EN 62115, ISO 8124, CPSIA, and Chinese GB standards — covering US, EU, Canada, and China requirements from a single lab partner.
+• Standards expertise across all major toy markets: Laboratory experts are trained in ASTM F963, EN 62115, ISO 8124, CPSIA, and Chinese GB standards, covering requirements across the US, EU, Canada, and China through a single testing partner.

-• Online programme management via myQIMA: Book tests, track progress, and download reports across multiple products and markets in myQIMA — available on desktop and mobile, so your team can manage testing from anywhere.
+• Online program management via myQIMA: Book tests, track progress, and download reports across multiple products and markets through the myQIMA platform, accessible on desktop and mobile for centralized program management.

 How Electrical Toy Testing Works

-Step 1 — Define your scope and target markets: Tell QIMA your product type, destination markets, and production stage.
-Our engineers identify the applicable standards for each market — ASTM F963 and CPSIA for the US, EN 62115 and EN 71 for the EU, ISO 8124 globally, and Chinese GB standards for China — and build a test plan covering electrical safety, chemical, and physical/mechanical requirements.
-You know exactly what's being tested and why before anything is submitted.
+Tell QIMA your product type, destination markets, and production stage.
+Our engineers identify the applicable standards for each market, including ASTM F963 and CPSIA for the US, EN 62115 and EN 71 for the EU, ISO 8124 globally, and Chinese GB standards for China.
+A complete test plan is then built covering electrical safety, chemical compliance, and physical and mechanical requirements, so you understand exactly what is being tested and why before submission.

-Step 2 — Sample collection: QIMA collects or receives samples using a representative sampling process — not units selected by your supplier.
-This ensures your test results reflect actual production quality across the batch, not a curated set of best-performing units.
-Samples can be taken at pre-production, during production, or from finished goods depending on your programme.
+QIMA collects or receives samples using a representative sampling methodology, not supplier-selected units.
+This ensures results reflect actual production quality rather than curated or best-performing samples.
+Sampling can be performed at pre-production, during production, or on finished goods depending on your program.

-Step 3 — Laboratory testing across all three disciplines: Your samples go through the full test programme in QIMA's ISO/IEC 17025-accredited laboratories.
-Electrical safety and EMC testing, chemical analysis (heavy metals, phthalates, PAH, RoHS), and physical/mechanical tests (sharp points, small parts, drop/impact, flammability) are run in parallel where the scope allows — reducing overall turnaround time without compromising coverage.
+Your samples are tested in QIMA ISO/IEC 17025-accredited laboratories.
+Electrical safety and EMC testing, chemical analysis (including heavy metals, phthalates, PAHs, and RoHS), and physical and mechanical testing (sharp edges, small parts, drop, impact, and flammability) are conducted in parallel where possible to reduce overall turnaround time without reducing scope.

-Step 4 — Test report delivered via myQIMA: You receive a detailed test report showing pass/fail results against each applicable standard, with full test data and traceability.
-Reports are formatted for direct submission to certification bodies — for GS Mark, CB Scheme, or in-house mark applications — without additional reformatting required.
+You receive a detailed test report with pass/fail results against each applicable standard, including full test data and traceability.
+Reports are formatted for direct submission to certification bodies for schemes such as the GS Mark, CB Scheme, or internal certification programs without additional reformatting.

-Step 5 — Certify and launch, or correct and re-test: Passing results feed directly into your certification application.
-If any tests fail, QIMA's engineers provide a corrective action brief identifying exactly what needs to change — by test type, standard, and affected component.
-Most issues are resolved without restarting the full programme from the beginning.
+Passing results feed directly into certification applications.
+If failures occur, QIMA engineers provide a corrective action brief identifying required changes by test type, standard, and component.
+Most issues are resolved without restarting the full process.

 Share your product and target markets, and we'll send you a quote within 24 hours.
 No commitment.